 Data & Infrastructure

-We are measuring tree, liana, palm and strangler density, growth and structure in 0.4ha permanent sample plots with measured and marked sapling and mature stems, stratified across climate and disturbance gradients.
-We have upscaled these data to the landscape scale using satellite sensor data.
+We are measuring tree, liana, palm and strangler density, growth and structure in 0.04ha (sapling) and 0.4ha (large stem) sample plots with measured and marked stems, stratified across climate and disturbance gradients.
+We are upscaling these data to the landscape scale using satellite sensor data.
 We are establishing climate and soil monitoring stations in some plots and for others we have remotely sensed climate data.